 The amounts included in IO notes and IO receivables consist primarily of funds we loaned to IOs, net of estimated uncollectible amounts.
-IO notes are payable on demand and typically bear interest at rates between 3.00% and 9.95%.
-Accrued interest receivable on IO notes is included within the "independent operator receivables and current portion of independent operator notes, net of allowance" line item on the condensed consolidated balance sheets and was \$0.7 million and \$0.5 million as of July 2, 2022 and January 1, 2022, respectively.
-There were no IO notes that were past due or on a non-accrual status due to delinquency as of July 2, 2022 or January 1, 2022.
-Notes and receivables from our IOs participating in our TCAP, as defined below, are not considered to be past due or on a non-accrual status due to delinquency and are excluded from such measures.
+IO notes, which are payable on demand and have no maturity date, typically bear interest at rates between 3.00% and 9.95%.
+Accrued interest receivable on IO notes is included within the "independent operator receivables and current portion of independent operator notes, net of allowance" line item on the condensed consolidated balance sheets and was \$0.8 million and \$0.5 million as of October 1, 2022 and January 1, 2022, respectively.
+There were no IO notes that were past due or on a non-accrual status due to delinquency as of October 1, 2022 or January 1, 2022.
+Notes and receivables from our IOs participating in our TCAP, as defined below, are not considered to be past due or on a non-accrual status due to delinquency.